Nghuynh07/dropdown_navigation/README.md

 ### What I learned

-For this project, my goal is to stay away from 'fixed' sizes.
-Although the project is for navigation.
-My personal goal is responsiveness.
-Overall I am pretty happy with the responsiveness.
-I think the navigation is a little rough.
-What I learned:
+This was a fun and challenging project.
+I learned a lot about responsiveness.
+I tried my best to stay away from fix-sizes.

 - Clamp()
 - min-content / max-content / fit-content